Camera Gear

 Dry Bag - To keep all your valuables (Passport, paperwork, handphone & cash) Good to have a small bag for them days you're heading ashore to explore.

-Ear Plugs - Aqua ear and ear plugs or blue tack.
+Ear Plugs Aqua ear and ear plugs or blue tack.
 Antibiotic ear drops.
 Ear infections are commonplace in the tropics so make sure you protect them.
+A few drops of hydrogen peroxide can help with blocked slightly infected ears.

-Surfboards - 2 standard thrusters and one step up, depending on surf forecast) We always recommend getting a little extra volume in your boards.
-Having that extra Paddle power is really important.
-Make sure you pack your boards well to avoid damage in transit.
-If you want to order surfboards in Bali and get them shipped to Mentawai, then contact us at [email protected].
+Surfboards 2 standard thrusters and one step up, depending on surf forecast.
+We always recommend getting a little extra volume or length in your boards.
+Having that extra paddle power is really important.
+Make sure you pack your boards well to avoid damage in transit or another option is to get custom surfboards made in Bali and get them shipped to Mentawai before your trip

 Travel Insurance - World Nomads